-The creature turns its several snakelike heads toward you, speaking
+The creature turns its several snakelike heads toward you, speaking in a unified gurgling voice like the bubbling of thick liquid.

 "Imposters!
 I will wipe you from the face of this world!" it screeches and moves menacingly in your direction.